 In some ways, this is a positive evolution of mankind with the ability to know any answer to any question almost immediately, but in other ways, it’s made us completely detached from the natural world

 There is however a darker side to this.

 This is something that can creep up on you without you becoming aware of it and can lead to addictions, anxieties, and worry.
 Three things that you really don’t need when you’re trying to cultivate a simple life…

 I would consider installing a singular news app and checking it only once a day.
 Time block it into your calendar if you have to.
-Its very much the same as emails in the way that nothing is important enough to warrant checking more that once every twenty four hours.
-It just doesn’t deserve your time like other things do.
+It’s very much the same as emails in the way that nothing is important enough to warrant checking more than once every twenty-four hours.
+It just doesn’t deserve your time as other things do.

-12. Technology – This is a big one, and something that lots of people could do with simplifying
+This is a big one and something that lots of people could do with simplifying

 We need to ask ourselves the question ‘Do we really need it?’